-October 11, 2021
+October 13, 2022

-To the Board of Directors of the San Mateo County

-San Carlos, California
+To the Board of Directors of the San Mateo County Transportation Authority, and the Citizens of San Mateo County San Carlos, California

-Annual Comprehensive Financial Report Year Ended June 30, 2021
+Annual Comprehensive Financial Report Year Ended June 30, 2022

-We are pleased to present the Annual Comprehensive Financial Report (ACFR) of the San Mateo County Transportation Authority (Transportation Authority) for the Fiscal Year July 1, 2020 through June 30, 2021.
-This transmittal letter includes the formal transmittal of the ACFR, a profile of the Transportation Authority, information useful in assessing the government's economic condition, awards and acknowledgements.
+We are pleased to present the Annual Comprehensive Financial Report (ACFR) of the San Mateo County Transportation Authority (Transportation Authority) for the Fiscal Year July 1, 2021 through June 30, 2022.
+This transmittal letter includes the formal transmittal of the ACFR, a profile of the Transportation Authority, information useful in assessing the government's economic condition, awards, and acknowledgements.
 Readers desiring an analytical overview of the basic financial statements or the Transportation Authority's financial activities may refer to the Management's Discussion and Analysis in the Financial Section.